chrisgscott/ellen-frontend/project_log.md

 # Project Log

+## Snapshot (as of 2025-07-16)
+- **Home Page UI Overhaul**: Completed a major redesign of the home page, adding navigation cards and mock "Live Market Prices" widgets.
+The layout was refined with more compact card designs and improved vertical spacing to better center the main chat input.
+- **Research & News Enhancements**: Refactored the research section to a two-column layout with a persistent sidebar.
+Standardized placeholder UIs on both research and news pages with Lottie animations for a consistent user experience.
+- **UI Polish**: Added a subtle focus glow effect to the chat input to draw attention to the primary interaction point.
+- **Next Steps**: The mock pricing data is in place; the next logical step is to integrate real-time data from the Fastmarkets API.

 ## Snapshot (as of 2025-07-15)
 - Refactored chat page to use modular components and hooks architecture
 - Created useChatSession hook to manage chat state and API interactions